A Picture of Newport#

 Called as a witness in a case of burglary, we learn Joseph Phillips’ wife’s name (Mary) and also that food was available in the Tontine.

-At the licensing day of 1854, another establishment, the landlord of the “Race Horse”, was also cautioned for similar reasons.
+At the licensing day of 1854, another establishment, the landlord of the “Race Horse” in the Corn Market, was also cautioned for similar reasons.

 The licensing day sessions also provided an opportunity for the magistrates to communicate any updates in licensing conditions.
 In 1855, this included the announcement that house could be kept “open on Sundays now from 12 1/2 till 3 and from 5 till 11”.